-Well-being is a construct expressing general or specific life satisfaction across various domains, including standard of living, health, achievement in life, relationships, safety, community connectedness, and future security (Lau, Cummins, & Mcpherson 2005; Diener et al. 2009).
-Well-being is not only linked to personal stress but is also responsive to existing social and economic resources (Cummins 2000; 2002; 2005), that may serve as moderating variables on the association between stress and well-being (Cummins 2012a, 2012b).
+Well-being is a construct expressing general or specific life satisfaction across various domains, including standard of living, health, achievement in life, relationships, safety, community connectedness, and future security (Lau, Cummins, and McPherson 2005; Diener et al. 2009).
+Well-being is not only linked to personal stress, but is also responsive to existing social and economic resources (Cummins 2000, 2002, 2005) that may serve as moderating variables in the association between stress and well-being (Cummins 2012a, 2012b).

-To examine the association between stress and well-being among social worker, based on their organizational and personal demands and resources, the job demands-resources model was chosen as the theoretical framework for this study.
+To examine this association between stress and well-being in the context of social workers’ organizational and personal demands and resources, this study uses the job demands-resources model as its theoretical framework.

 The Theoretical Framework of the Job Demands-Resources Model

-The theoretical framework of the job demands-resources model outlines the processes through which job demands and resources influence occupational health, organisational behaviour, and job performance (Bakker & Demerouti 2018).
-At the heart of the job demands-resources model lies the assumption that, whereas every occupation may have its own specific risk factors associated with job stress, these factors can be classified into two general categories (i.e., job demands and job resources) (Bakker & Demerouti 2017), thus constituting an overarching model that may be applied to various occupational settings, irrespective of the particular demands and resources involved (Bakker & Demerouti 2007, 2014).
-Job demands refer to those physical, psychological, social, or organisational aspects of the job that require sustained physical and/or psychological (cognitive and emotional) effort or skills and are therefore associated with certain physiological and/or psychological costs.
-Although job demands are not necessarily negative, they may turn into job stressors when meeting those demands requires the expending of high effort from which the employee does not adequately recover.
-Job resources refer to those physical, psychological, social, or organisational aspects of the job that in some combination are: functional in achieving work goals; reduce job demands and the associated physiological and psychological costs; and stimulate personal growth, learning, and development.
-Hence, resources are not only necessary to deal with job demands, they also are important in their own right (Bakker & Demerouti 2007, 2018; Demerouti et al. 2001).
+The theoretical framework of the job demands-resources model outlines the processes through which job demands and resources influence occupational health, organizational behavior, and job performance (Bakker and Demerouti 2018).
+At the heart of the job demands-resources model lies the assumption that while every occupation may have its own specific risk factors associated with job stress, these factors can be classified into two general categories—job demands and job resources (Bakker and Demerouti 2017)—which constitute an overarching model that may be applied to various occupational settings, irrespective of the particular demands and resources involved (Bakker and Demerouti 2007, 2014).
+Job demands refer to those physical, psychological, social, or organizational aspects of the job that require sustained physical or psychological (cognitive and emotional) effort or skills, and are therefore associated with certain physiological or psychological costs.
+Although job demands are not necessarily negative, they may turn into job stressors when meeting those demands requires the expending of high amounts of effort from which the employee does not adequately recover.
+Job resources refer to those physical, psychological, social, or organizational aspects of the job that are, in some combination, functional in achieving work goals; helpful in reducing job demands and the associated physiological and psychological costs; or stimulating of personal growth, learning, and development.
+Hence, resources are not only necessary to deal with job demands—they also are important in their own right (Bakker and Demerouti 2007, 2018; Demerouti et al. 2001).

 A second premise of the job demands-resources model is that two different underlying psychological processes play a role in the development of job strain and motivation.
-In the first, a health impairment process, poorly designed jobs or chronic job demands (e.g. work overload, emotional demands) exhaust employees’ mental and physical resources and may lead to an overall depletion of energy (i.e., a state of exhaustion or burnout).
-The second process proposed by the job demands-resources model is motivational in nature.
-According to the motivational process, the availability of job resources leads to organisational commitment and work engagement (Bakker et al. 2004; Bakker & Demerouti 2007, 2018; Demerouti et al. 2001; Tims et al. 2013).
+The first is a health impairment process, where poorly designed jobs or chronic job demands (e.g., work overload, emotional demands) exhaust employees’ mental and physical resources and may lead to an overall depletion of energy (i.e., a state of exhaustion or burnout).
+The second process, as proposed by the job demands-resources model, is motivational in nature.
+According to the motivational process, the availability of job resources leads to organizational commitment and work engagement (Bakker et al. 2004; Bakker and Demerouti 2007, 2018; Demerouti et al. 2001; Tims et al. 2013).

-Although an extensive research was conducted on the impact of work engagement, there are few studies on how social workers find meaning in their workplace or the workplace factors that influence their perceptions of meaningfulness (Tan, Lew, & Sim 2020).
-It is for these reasons that scholars such as Steger (2017) have advocated that organizations should move “beyond engagement and commitment and strive for meaningful work” (p.
-60).
+Although extensive research has been conducted on the impact of work engagement, there are few studies on how social workers find meaning in their workplace or on the workplace factors that influence social workers’ perceptions of meaningfulness (Tan, Lew, and Sim 2020).
+It is for these reasons that scholars such as Michael Steger (2017) have advocated that organizations should move “beyond engagement and commitment and strive for meaningful work” (60).